Killing of Freddie Gray: Officer William G. Porter

 Porter met up with the van after Goodson called dispatchers to ask for an officer to come check on Gray.
 He was requested twice by Gray for a medic, but did not call for one.
 He was charged with involuntary manslaughter; second-degree assault; and misconduct in office.
 Porter posted a US$350,000 bail.
 The grand jury indicted Porter on all charges and added an indictment of reckless endangerment.
 On December 16, 2015, a mistrial was declared on all charges, after the jury was hung and could not come to a decision.
 Porter's second trial was scheduled for June 13, 2016.
 Analysts stated that the Porter's retrial could have caused problems for the other trials, under the presumption that he could not be compelled to testify while there are pending charges against him.
 After several appeals and reversals, the Maryland Court of Appeals ruled that Porter would be required to testify in the cases against the other officers.
-Officer Porter's retrial date was originally scheduled for September 6, 2016.
+Porter's retrial date was originally scheduled for September 6, 2016.
 On July 27, 2016, all charges against him were dropped.

 Officer Caesar R. Goodson Jr.

-Officer Goodson, the driver of the van, was charged with second-degree depraved-heart murder; involuntary manslaughter; second-degree assault; manslaughter by vehicle (gross negligence); manslaughter by vehicle (criminal negligence); and misconduct in office.
+Goodson, the driver of the van, was charged with second-degree depraved-heart murder; involuntary manslaughter; second-degree assault; manslaughter by vehicle (gross negligence); manslaughter by vehicle (criminal negligence); and misconduct in office.
 He posted a US$350,000 bail.
 The grand jury indicted Goodson on all charges and added an indictment of reckless endangerment.
-Officer Goodson was found not guilty on all charges by Circuit Judge Barry Williams on June 23, 2016.
+Goodson was found not guilty on all charges by Circuit Judge Barry Williams on June 23, 2016.

 Officers Garrett E. Miller and Edward M. Nero

 Miller and Nero were the officers who caught Gray after he fled, and, after apprehending him, handcuffed Gray with his arms behind his back.
 Miller was charged with two counts of second-degree assault; two counts of misconduct in office; and false imprisonment.
 Nero was charged with two counts of second-degree assault; misconduct in office; and false imprisonment.
 Each posted a US$250,000 bail.
 The false imprisonment charges were dropped by the grand jury, but an indictment of reckless endangerment was added.
-Judge Williams found Officer Nero not guilty of all charges on May 23, 2016.
-Officer Miller's trial date was set for July 27, 2016.
-At his pretrial hearing on July 27, 2016, however, all charges against Miller and officers Porter and White were dropped.
+Judge Williams found Nero not guilty of all charges on May 23, 2016.
+Miller's trial date was set for July 27, 2016.
+At his pretrial hearing on July 27, 2016, however, all charges against Miller, Porter and White were dropped.